Ski flying: Breaking the 150 metre barrier

+The world record returned to Oberstdorf a year later, being broken three times at the same event; Lars Grini becoming the first athlete to reach 150 m.
+A month later, Reinhold Bachler jumped 154 m in Vikersund, which would be the last world record on that hill until 2011.

 Seeking to co-operate on hill design and event organisation, the venues at Kulm, Oberstdorf and Planica formed the KOP working group in 1962 (KOP being an abbreviation of Kulm/Oberstdorf/Planica).
 This group would go on to consult with the FIS in all aspects of ski flying, celebrating their 50th anniversary in 2012.
 In 1953, Kulm hosted the first International Ski Flying Week, which would be the premier event in ski flying until 1972.